intel/device-modeling-language/doc/1.4/language.md

 /*% <em>tag</em> ... %*/
 </pre>
 Where _`tag`_ specifies the pragma used, and which determines the syntax of everything following it before the pragma is closed.
-Tags are case insensitive, but are fully capitilized by convention.
-DMLC will print a warning if a pragma is given with a tag that the compiler does not recognize.
+DMLC reports an error if a pragma is given with a tag that the compiler does not recognize.

 A pragma may be given anywhere an inline comment may; however, the meaning of a pragma is dependent on its placement, and a specified pragma can be completely